ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Before detailing matcher capabilities and limits, here are examples to illustrate the basic ideas of test file name matching.

-This example builds on the previous simple symbol list example.
+This first example builds on the previous simple symbol list example.
 The imagined scenario is that of unit testing the same single source C file with different product features enabled.
+The per-test matchers shown here use test filename substring matchers.

 ```yaml
 # Imagine three test files all testing aspects of a single source file Comms.c with